buahaha/aa-memberaudit/README.md

 ### Step 5 - Verify Celery configuration

-This app makes heavy use of Celery and will typically run through many thousands of tasks with every character update run.
-Auth's default process based setup for Celery workers is sadly not well suited for high task volume and we therefore strongly recommend to switch to a thread based setup (e.g. gevent).
-A thread based setup allows you to run 5-10x more workers in parallel, significantly reducing the duration of character update runs.
+This app makes very heavy use of Celery and may run thousands of tasks every hour.

+**Please make sure your celery configuration meets the following minimum requirements or Member Audit may overwhelm your server**:

+- 10 workers (more is better)
+- Tasks can be executed continuously without degrading overall server performance
+- Task priorities are enabled

-For details on how to configure a celery workers with threads please check [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#increasing-task-throughput) in the Auth's documentation.
+Please see [Celery Configuration](#celery-configuration) for details on how to configure celery accordingly.

-Note that if you have more than 10 workers you also need to increase the connection pool for django-esi accordingly.
-See [here](https://gitlab.com/allianceauth/django-esi/-/blob/master/esi/app_settings.py#L32) for the corresponding setting.
+> **Note**<br>When the above requirements are met Member Audit will also run smoothly on smaller servers.

 ### Step 6 - Load Eve Universe map data